 The goalkeeper’s main objective on defense is to use any legal means available to keep the other team from scoring.
 This is first done by directing the defensive players in front of the goalkeeper to try to help them get the ball away from the opponents before they can shoot.
 If this fails, the goalie must be prepared to do whatever is necessary to get some part of the goalie’s body between the ball and the goal in order to stop the ball from going completely “over the goalline, between the goal-posts and under the crossbar.”
 The basic skills associated with stopping the ball are the “ready position,” the “straight-leg save,” the “one-knee save,” the “below-the waist save,” the “above-the waist save” (including the “Goalkeeper’s ‘W'”), “punching” and “deflecting.”

 In the ready position, the goalkeeper is poised, cat-like, to be able to move quickly forward or to either side.
-This is done by assuming a stance in which the feet are approximately shoulder-width apart, the ankles are flexed so that the goalkeeper is on the balls of the feet, weight is shifted slightly forward by bending at the waist, the elbows are flexed, and the forearms and hands are held slightly out in front of the body, ready to catch the ball.
+This is done by assuming a stance in which the feet are approximately shoulder-width apart, the ankles are flexed so that the goalkeeper is on the balls of the feet, weight is shifted slightly forward by bending at the waist, the elbows are flexed, and the forearms and hands are held slightly out in front of the body, ready to catch or deflect the ball.
 (This position is very similar to the ready positions of a.) a baseball infielder as the pitch is made, b.) a basketball guard just engaging a counterpart who has the ball, c.) a cornerback in American football defending a receiver just before the play starts, d.) a freestyle wrestler preparing to defeat a takedown, and e.) a tennis player waiting for the opponent’s serve.)

 The ready position is assumed as the opponents start getting the ball closer to the goal which is being defended.
-The goalkeeper first centers himself between the uprights, approximately two feet in front of the goalline, then gets into the ready position.
+The goalkeeper first centers themself between the uprights, approximately two feet in front of the goalline, then gets into the ready position.
 As the ball comes closer still, the goalkeeper moves slightly forward to the side of the field where the ball is being played.
 The goalkeeper must know where the ball is at all times and adjusts his position slightly to maintain a clear field of vision.
-As a shot is taken, the goalkeeper interposes as much of his body as possible, depending on the direction and force of the shot, to keep the ball from going into the goal.
-Once the goalkeeper is certain that the ball is not going to go into the goal, the goalkeeper does everything he can to actually catch and hold onto it.
+As a shot is taken, the goalkeeper interposes as much of thei body as possible, depending on the direction and force of the shot, to keep the ball from going into the goal.
+Once the goalkeeper is certain that the ball is not going to go into the goal, the goalkeeper does everything possible to actually catch and hold onto it.

-The straight leg save is used for relatively slow-paced, ground balls, To perform the straight leg save, the goalkeeper keeps his legs together and his knees locked and he bends from the waist to scoop the ball up from underneath with his hands and arms.
+The straight leg save (or “scoop” pick-up) is used for relatively slow-paced, ground balls, To perform the straight leg save, the goalkeeper keeps his legs together and his knees locked and he bends from the waist to scoop the ball up from underneath with his hands and arms.
 The goalkeeper must have excellent flexibility in the back of his legs to get his hands and arms low enough to properly scoop up the ball without flexing his knees.
 This is important because both legs stay behind the ball to ensure that the goal continues to be protected, and because, if bent, the knees could hit the arms or elbows and jar the ball loose.
 In scooping up the ball, the hands are positioned with the palms up and the fingers of the hands are spread with the thumbs pointing away from the body.
 As the ball arrives, the arms are held slightly out in front of the body and the hands are down to the ground.
 When contact with the ball is made, flexing of the elbows is used to surround it for protection.
 Any pace on the ball is absorbed by the upper arms.